gabtoschi/gabtoschi.github.io/content/en/blog/review/kirby-forgotten-land.md

   - ["Nintendo Switch", "https://www.nintendo.com/us/store/products/kirby-and-the-forgotten-land-switch/"]
 song: ["Welcome to the New World!
 (Full)", "https://www.youtube.com/watch?v=HUAy4LBjdHU"]

-subtitle: "A new dimension for a puffball, a new world full of personality (AND CAR KIRBY YES)"
+subtitle: "A new dimension for a puffball, a new world full of personality, and Car Kirby"
 description: A new dimension for a puffball, a new world full of personality!
 The first Kirby's 3D adventure is full of surprises that I didn't expect for a Kirby game.
 And Car Kirby.
 thumbnail: "/img/reviews/kirby-forgotten-land/thumbnail.jpg"
 ---